WagnerJust/expertAi/.sprints/original_prompt.md

 Develop a robust, entirely local Retrieval-Augmented Generation (RAG) system.
 The system will be a **fully functional web application with a decoupled frontend (React) and Python backend**, enabling users to:1.
 Manage collections of PDF documents (uploading files or adding via links).2.
 Select a specific PDF collection for context.3.
 Ask questions and receive answers derived exclusively from the chosen PDF collection.

-The system must be containerized using Docker for portability and ease of deployment, project dependencies managed using **Poetry**, and all source code managed in a **Git repository**.
+The system must be containerized using Docker for portability and ease of deployment, project dependencies managed using **Python venv and requirements.txt**, and all source code managed in a **Git repository**.
 Development must follow a **Test-Focused Development (TFD)** approach.